armytag/langs/qathebo/grammar/morphology.md

 ### Case

 There are nine nominal cases: nominative, accusative, dative, genitive, instrumental, locative, allative, ablative, and essive.
-Unlike most nominative-accusative langauges, Qʼathebʼo is a marked accusative language, which means the nominative case takes overt marking while the accusative does not.
+Unlike most nominative-accusative langauges, Qʼathebʼo is a marked-nominative language, which means the nominative case takes overt marking while the accusative does not.

 ### Tense